TamarDufour/Responsible-AI/README.md

-# Responsible-AI - Skin Lesion Classification Modekl
+# Responsible-AI - Skin Lesion Classification Model

 This project implements a deep learning pipeline for classifying skin lesions using the HAM10000 dataset.
 A modified ResNet18 model is used, incorporating both image data and auxiliary patient metadata (age, sex, localization).